 What is being done about heritage crime?

-Historic England, together with the Police (through the Association of chief Police Officers (ACPO) and the Crown Prosecution Service (CPS) has set up the Heritage Crime Programme.
+Historic England, together with the National Police Chiefs' Council (NPCC), the Crown Prosecution Service (CPS) and a range of partners across the heritage and law enforcement sectors, has set up the Heritage Crime Programme.

-Each of these three organisations has signed a memorandum of understanding (MOU) which sets out their responsibilities for tackling heritage crime.
+The three main organisations have signed a memorandum of understanding (MOU) which sets out their responsibilities for tackling heritage crime.

-A growing number of local authorities have also joined this coordinated effort and signed the MOU.
+A growing number of organisations such as local and national park authorities have also joined this coordinated effort.